GRinvest/ton-proxy/README.md

 TON: EQCtpc260pZIxRlifzmbefdHm4gUTKAMbmwaFebo7WiBiGc9

 For questions and suggestions, please contact [Telegram Group](https://t.me/tonsolominingdev)

 ___
+Some functions for work Lite-client are taken from [here](https://github.com/igroman787/mytonctrl).
+Thank you very much to the author.
+Also a huge gratitude, in helping to create the project [wolfpro](https://github.com/wolfpro/)

+P.S.
+I see how the project is actively developing, so it is very interesting to start developing TON for the entire eco-system.
+I want to wish the developers success in this difficult matter and the entire community

+> Never doubt that a small group of thoughtful, citizens can change the world.
+Indeed, it is the only thing that ever has.
+> --Margaret Mead
+___
 <p align="center"><i>Ton-proxy is <a href="https://github.com/GRinvest/ton-proxy/blob/master/LICENSE.md">BSD licensed</a> code.<br/>Designed & built in Novosibirsk, Russia.</i></p>